 The Sussex Wildlife Trust will to look at the detail of how the Council are justifying the selection of strategic sites chosen, what impact it thinks this will have and what is being proposed to avoid and mitigate this impact.
 We will look at the environmental evidence presented and consider if this is sufficient.
 The policy wording that supports allocations is also incredibly important to scrutinise as if allocations go ahead, this wording will be fundamental in trying to make things as good as they can be for wildlife.

 Again Sussex Wildlife Trust will focus on biodiversity, connectivity and the future of a Horsham District Nature Recovery Network.
 However, there will be many other issues that can be raised in relation to potential site allocations.
 There are already local action groups for most of the allocation who will be able to highlight wider concerns about sites.

 When will Sussex Wildlife Trust share its position?

-If the consultation goes ahead, we will try to publish our comments well before the deadline so that everyone can see what we think.
+When a consultation goes ahead, we will try to publish our comments well before the deadline, so that everyone can see what we think.
 We do not want to be premature and must make sure we consider all of the available evidence.
 We understand that people are very concerned about the amount of housing proposed in Horsham District and that they want to understand how they can influence this.
 We will do our best to help you understand the process and make sure that your comments are as effective as possible